diondokter/device-driver/book/src/memory.md

 ## The memories of device-driver

+> [!IMPORTANT]
-Here's the tricky part.
+> Here's the tricky part.
 The data of a register can be present in three places:
+>

-- On the device
+> - On the device
-- On the transport bus (e.g. while writing/reading it over SPI)
+> - On the transport bus (e.g. while writing/reading it over SPI)
-- In RAM on your microcontroller
+> - In RAM on your microcontroller

 The first two we don't have any influence over.
 But we can create our own model with this crate that fits the device.

 Let's do some examples for real existing devices.
 If there's a device that does things a bit different, feel free to PR this file!

+> [!TIP]
-Remember: If all registers have the same behaviour (which is the case usually), you can set the bit and byte orders in the global config too so it applies to all registers that don't explicitly have it set.
+> If all registers have the same behaviour (which is the case usually), you can set the bit and byte orders in the global config too so it applies to all registers that don't explicitly have it set.

 ### Example LIS3DH - Multi-register LE, LSB0